davidecenzato/BWT-variants-for-string-collections/README.md

 # BWT-variants-for-string-collections
-This repository contains all scripts to reproduce the experiments showed in the document "A theoretical and experimental analysis of BWT variants for string collections" submitted at CPM 2022.
+This repository contains all scripts to reproduce the experiments showed in the paper "A theoretical and experimental analysis of BWT variants for string collections" presented at CPM 2022.

 # Usage